 Defamation and Libel Liability in Florida

-A defamation lawsuit creates a different asset protection problem than most civil claims.
-Standard liability insurance policies exclude intentional acts, and defamation by definition requires the defendant to have published a false statement either intentionally or with reckless disregard for its truth.
-The result is a category of liability that typically has no insurance backstop.
+A defamation lawsuit creates an asset protection problem that most civil claims do not.
+Standard liability insurance policies exclude intentional acts, and defamation requires the defendant to have published a false statement either intentionally or with reckless disregard for its truth.
+The result is a category of liability with no insurance backstop—the defendant’s personal assets absorb the full impact.

 Speak With a Florida Asset Protection Attorney